Creators in BANDAI NAMCO Studios (BNS) work passionately to create games that everyone can enjoy. But what exactly is the source of their passion?

 This series of articles will talk about how the creators at BNS apply things and experiences they like to game development.

-Episode three of this series features Keigo Kuramochi, a sound creator from the Sound Unit of BNS’ Technology Studio, Creative Department.
+This episode features Keigo Kuramochi, a sound creator from the Sound Unit of BNS’ Technology Studio, Creative Department.
 Through sound, he strives to relay character emotions to the player and complement players’ emotional experiences.
 We asked him what he thinks are important traits for him as a creator, and as a member of BNS.

 Keigo Kuramochi, Sound CreatorAffiliation: BNS Technology Studio, Creative Department, Sound Unit